hcommenges/slider/README.md

 Please cite the following references in publications:

-- **For the slide plot and the SLIDER application:** REF Mappemonde
+- **For the slide plot and the SLIDER application:** Commenges H., Pistre P., Cura R. (2014) SLIDER: Software for LongItudinal Data Exploration with R, *Cybergeo: European Journal of Geography*.
 - **For the parallel coordinates plot:** Bürgin R., Ritschard G. (2012) Categorical parallel coordinate plot, *LaCOSA Lausanne Conference On Sequence Analysis*, University of Lausanne, June 6th-8th (Poster).
-- **For transition rate, index plot, frequency plot and distribution plot:**
-  - Gabadinho A., Ritschard G., Mueller N.S., Studer M. (2011) Analyzing and Visualizing State Sequences in R with TraMineR, *Journal of Statistical Software*, 40(4), pp.1-37.
+- **For transition rate, index plot, frequency plot and distribution plot:** Gabadinho A., Ritschard G., Mueller N.S., Studer M. (2011) Analyzing and Visualizing State Sequences in R with TraMineR, *Journal of Statistical Software*, 40(4), pp.1-37.
-  - Gabadinho A., Ritschard G., Studer M., Mueller N.S.
-(2011) *Mining sequence data in R with the TraMineR package: a user's guide*, Department of Econometrics and Laboratory of Demography, University of Geneva.

 ------
 ### How to